MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-web.md

 ---
 # Create and test your Selenium IDE flows

-Follow these steps to create a simple Web UI flow.
+Follow these steps to create a simple Selenium IDE flow.

 ## Create a Selenium IDE flow